mjstrasser/mjstrasser.github.io/_drafts/tracing-spring-async-with-new-relic.md

 But it didn’t trace all calls to other services.
 We executed some code asynchronously using Spring’s [custom application events](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#context-functionality-events).
-Events are published by calling `ApplicationEventMulticaster.multicastEvent()` and subscribed to by [asynchronous listenters](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#context-functionality-events-async).
+Events are published by an `ApplicationEventMulticaster` configured with a task executor, and subscribed to by [asynchronous listenters](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#context-functionality-events-async).
 We found that New Relic trace context was not being transferred with the events to the listeners in different threads.